Study in Michigan

-Cleary University, Concordia University, Eastern Michigan University, the University of Michigan and Washtenaw Community College all make their home in Ann Arbor.
+Cleary University, Concordia University-Ann Arbor, Eastern Michigan University, the University of Michigan-Ann Arbor and Washtenaw Community College, all make their home in Ann Arbor.
 Each has a drastically different college culture, which can give international students a completely different college experience.
 Concordia University is a private liberal arts university, affiliated with the Lutheran Church, with a student body of a little over 500.
 In stark contrast, the University of Michigan is a public state college that has over 58,000 students with about 1,400 student body organizations.

 Ann Arbor’s culture and economy is shaped by the schools and students that dwell there.
 110,000 spectators gather in the largest college-owned football stadium to watch University of Michigan Wolverines.
 There are over 150 recreational parks to picnic at, walk your dog and play Frisbee, and shop at Kerrytown Market, which stands on part of the original village of Ann Arbor.

-At Saginaw Valley State, in Saginaw, MI, more than 400 students from 50 countries choose to attend SVSU each year.
+At Saginaw Valley State University, in Saginaw, MI, more than 400 students from 50 countries choose to attend SVSU each year.
 They believe that learning, living and interacting with an international community enhances the college experience and workplace preparation for everyone.

 Michigan is the eighth most populous state with a total population of 9,883,640 according to the 2010 census.
 A large majority of residents speak English at home.
 This is the perfect environment to interact with English speakers and learn it faster if you are an international student.
 There are many English as a Second Language (ESL) programs located throughout the state to help international students studying in Michigan learn English and perfect their language skills to make the most out of their education and college experience.